A Rating Quality Methodology for the Theoretical Description of Experimental Data: Introduction

 \subsection{The Masking Problem}

 Two models with identical $\chi^2/\text{ndf} \approx 1.2$ may describe completely different physics.
-For example: \begin{itemize} \item \textbf{EPOS-LHC} excels at low $p_T < 2$ GeV/c due to collective hydrodynamic effects but fails at high $p_T > 5$ GeV/c where microscopic physics of hard processes dominates. \item \textbf{PYTHIA8} shows opposite behavior: excellent for jets and high-$p_T$ fragmentation but inadequate for soft thermal production. \end{itemize}

-Global $\chi^2$/ndf averages these differences into a single number, making physical interpretation impossible.
+For example: \begin{itemize} \item \textbf{EPOS-LHC} excels at low $p_T < 2$~GeV/$c$ due to collective hydrodynamic effects but fails at high $p_T > 5$~GeV/$c$ where microscopic physics of hard processes dominates. \item \textbf{PYTHIA8} shows opposite behavior: excellent for jets and high-$p_T$ fragmentation but inadequate for soft thermal production. \end{itemize} Global $\chi^2$/ndf averages these differences into a single number, making physical interpretation impossible.
 During parameter optimization, a \textbf{compensation problem} arises: poor agreement in one kinematic region can be artificially balanced by forced improvement in another, obscuring the true physical validity of the model.